 2) Body-Weight Squat

-The body-weight squat is one of the best exercises you can perform to strengthen and tone your butt, quads, hips and, core.
+The body-weight squat is one of the best exercises you can perform to strengthen and tone your butt, quads, hips and, core to maintain your beach body.
 Keep your chest upright, drop your hips down while bracing your core, sit in your imaginary chair and stand back up.
 Performing this exercise while your feet are submerged in the sand makes it extra satisfying!
 Did you know that your feet have between 3000 to 7500 nerve endings?
 By performing your squats at the beach, sand acts as a natural exfoliant to help keep your feet feeling fresh and soft.
 If you are looking to challenge yourself, try adding a load to your squat by holding a weight or your 32-ounce piña colada (just kidding).

-The burpee is truly a full-body training exercise that is completely functional.
+The burpee is truly a full-body training exercise that is completely functional to keep your beach body.
 This exercise involves your chest, arms, core, quads, hamstrings and butt.
 Not only that, performing this exercise can quickly raise your heart rate similarly to cardio.
 Start by standing up, place your hands into the sand, kick your feet out to form the top of a push up position while touching your chest to the sand, kick your feet back to your standing position and jump!
 Burpees in the sand can be more beneficial for an individual as it is softer on the joints and requires more mechanical work to execute the exercise.
 Burpees are about speed, so try performing five sets of 10, 15 or 20 with a minute rest between each set.

 4) Beach (Mountain) Climber